 Make a positive first impression with our clients and visitors by volunteering at our front desk.
 Volunteers answer the phones, greet guests and provide administrative office support for our programs.
 This position is ideal for a volunteer who has basic computer skills, excellent phone etiquette, and good customer service skills.
 Volunteers must commit to one or more regular 9:30 am – 1:30 pm or 1:30 – 5:30 pm shift each week for a minimum of four months.

-Current needs: Tuesday afternoons 1:30- 5 pm starting in Janaury, on-call Receptionist available to fill in when volunteers are out (various shifts).
+Current needs: Tuesday afternoons 1:30- 5 pm, Thursday afternoons, on-call Receptionist available to fill in when volunteers are out (various shifts).

 Occasional Volunteer Opportunities